tnwei/tnwei.github.io/content/posts/setting-with-copy-warning-pandas.md

 dfa = dfa.where(dfa % 2 != 0, 100) # df is not affected
 ```

-Replace creating a new column on the indexed dataframe with `assign`
+Replace creating a new column on the indexed dataframe with `assign`:

 ```python
 # (ii)